These stories aren’t for everyone. But if you’ve enjoyed his novels, you’ll find value in visiting these short stories from time to time.

 Publication Date: 1945

-Jack London’s classic novel Call of the Wild was one of my favorites as a youth.
-His short stories don’t have the same impact, but if taken in short doses—maybe as palate cleansers between longer reads—they are substantial works.
+Jack London’s classic novel The Call of the Wild was one of my favorites as a youth.
+His short stories don’t have the same impact, but if taken in small doses—perhaps as a palate cleanser between longer reads—they are still substantial works.

-Best Short Stories of Jack London is an anthology of some of his better tales with settings from the far North to the South Pacific.
+The Best Short Stories of Jack London is a strong collection of some of his shorter pieces with settings that range from the frozen North to the South Pacific.
 Most are rather brutal, usually pitting man against a hostile natural world.